InspireDevStdio/heapchat_web-sdk/README.md

 ## Best Practices

-1. Initialize the SDK as early as possible in your application lifecycle
+1. Configure the SDK as early as possible in your application lifecycle
 2. Set customer data when available to provide context for support agents
 3. Handle user authentication state changes by calling appropriate login/logout methods
 4. Clean up resources by calling `destroy()` when the chat widget is no longer needed